A majorization-minimization approach to variable selection using spike and slab priors: The method

 \subsection{Parameter estimation}

-Now given all other parameters fixed, the MAP estimator of $\sigma^{2}$ can be derived by first making a derivative of (\ref{method.1}) with respect to $\sigma^{2}$, then setting the derivative to zero, and solving the equation for $\sigma^{2}$.
-The estimation of $\beta$ is then carried out given $\sigma^{2}$ is fixed.
-With fixed $\sigma^{2}$ and the regularization interpretations given above, (\ref{method.1}) has an equivalent representation given by
+Now given all other parameters fixed, the MAP estimator of $\sigma^{2}$ can be derived by first making a derivative of (\ref{method1}) with respect to $\sigma^{2}$, setting the derivative to zero, and then solving the equation for $\sigma^{2}$.
+The estimation of $\beta$ is further carried out given $\sigma^{2}$ is fixed.
+With fixed $\sigma ^{2}$ and the interpretations of regularization estimation given above, (\ref{method1}) has an equivalent representation given by

-Note that here we have multiplied (\ref{method.1}) with $\sigma^{2}$.
+Note that here we have multiplied (\ref{method1}) with $\sigma^{2}$.
 Now with (\ref{6}), we can construct an iteration scheme to obtain (\ref{5}).
-At the $(m+1)$th iteration, the iteration scheme is defined by
+At the $(m+1)$th iteration, the iteration scheme is given by

-Note that the objective function (\ref{6}) involves an $l_{0}$ norm, which by definition, is not convex.
-Therefore related optimization tasks in the second term of (\ref{7}) require some refinements.
-Here we adopt a relaxation approach to tackling the optimization problem.
-We begins the approach by noting that, mathematically the $l_{0}$ norm on a $p$-dimensional vector $\beta$ can be expressed as
+Note that the objective function (\ref{6}) involves an $l_{0}$ norm, which by definition, is not continuous.
+Therefore, related optimization tasks in the second term of (\ref{7}) require some refinements.
+Here, we adopt a relaxation approach to tackling the optimization problem.
+We begins the approach by noting that, mathematically the~$l_{0}$ norm on a $p$-dimensional vector $\beta$ can be expressed as

-which can be verified by seeing (\ref{9}) as a function of $\tau_{3}$ and using l'Ho\^pital's rule.
-A more detailed discussion on the properties of the log-sum function in the right hand side of (\ref{9}) will be given later.
-Now we only focus on using it in solving optimization problems involving $l_{0}$ constraints.
-With representation (\ref{9}), the objective function (\ref{6}) can be re-expressed as
+which can be verified by seeing (\ref{9}) as a function of $\tau_{3}$ and using l'H\^{o}pital's rule.
+A more detailed discussion on the properties of the log-sum function on the right-hand side of (\ref{9}) is given in Supplementary Material~\cite{sup}.
+With representation~(\ref{9}), the objective function~(\ref{6}) can be reexpressed as